-Kenny Chesney’s Career Through the Years [PICTURES]
+Kenny Chesney’s Life and Career Through the Years [PICTURES]

 Kenneth Arnold Chesney, known as Kenny Chesney to his legions of fans, was born on March 26, 1968, to father David Chesney, a former elementary school teacher, and mother Karen Chandler, a hair stylist.
 The future country superstar graduated from high school in 1986 and from East Tennessee State University in 1990.
 During those years, he recorded a self-released demo, which sold 1,000 copies, and, after graduation, he moved to Music City.